Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/02-editing.md

 # Editing Your GitHub Page

-Let's start off with something easy.
-We've set up your with a placeholder project, which you'll now edit to include

-## The GitHub Workflow and Pages
-If you're not clear on the workflow, we recommend that you complete the Wheelhouse GitHub Workflow course first.
+We've set you up with a project to get started with.
+Now let's see how to make some edits to it.
+If you're not clear on the GitHub workflow, we recommend that you complete the [Wheelhouse GitHub Workflow course](https://learn.wheelhouse.io/events/workflow) first.

+## Profile vs. Project Pages

 There are two kinds of GitHub Page projects: profile pages, and project pages.
-Every GitHub account gets one profile page.
+Every personal and organizational GitHub account gets one profile page.
 Profile pages are displayed from the `master` branch, and so are managed just like any other GitHub project.
-Your profile page must have the title of `username.github.io`, where `username` is your GitHub username.
+Your profile page must have the title of `username.github.io`, where `username` is your GitHub username or the name of the organization.
 To see your profile page, just go to the same URL as the title, so `http://username.github.io`.

 While you can only have one profile page, you can have as many project pages as you have projects.
 To create a project page, create a branch on any project called `gh-pages`.
 The HTML, CSS, and Jekyll information there will be displayed at `http://username.github.io/project-name`.
 So if a user named Jamal has a project named "startup-landing-page" with a `gh-pages` branch, he'd be able to get to his site at `http://jamal.github.io/startup-landing-page`.

-Whether on a profile or project page, it's best to create a branch before you do any editing on your page.
-Name the branch something related to the work that you're doing.
+Whether on a profile or project page, it's best to create a branch before you do any editing of your page.
+You should name the branch something related to the work that you're doing.
 For instance, you might want to call a branch `adding-personal-info` or `new-blog-post`.
 Make sure to make any edits and commits to that branch, not to `master` or `gh-pages`.

-Then once you're ready, create a Pull Request comparing your branch to `master` or `gh-pages`, and merge the branch once you're sure everything is working.
+Then once you're ready, you'd create a Pull Request comparing your branch to `master` or `gh-pages`, and merge the branch once you're sure everything is working.

 ![GitHub Workflow](https://github.com/wheelhouse/curriculum-patchwork/github-flow.png)

 Note that you won't be able to test your page online from your branch—you won't see it until you merge the branch.
-Thus, once it's up you may need to create a bugfix branch quickly to touch up any rough spots.
+So, once it's up you may need to create a bugfix branch to touch up any rough spots.
 If you'd like to see your site before it goes live, you'll have to do that using Jekyll locally.
-We'll cover how to do that in the 4th section of this course.
+We'll cover how to do that in the optional fourth section of this course as it's a little complex to get set up.

 ## The Structure of a Jekyll Project